 In a recent study in Nature, McGlade and Elkins (2015) use economic modeling to develop an argument about where and which types of fossil fuels should remain in the ground in order to meet the target of 2 °C. Considering different emissions scenarios and the projected costs of energy resources, they conclude that globally, a third of oil reserves, half of gas reserves and over 80 percent of current coal reserves should remain unused from 2010 to 2050.
 Their model is based on the economically-optimal solution, which maximizes ‘social welfare’ (or the sum of consumer and producer surplus).

-CAMP builds from these findings to tell a different story about where fossil fuels should remain in the ground.
 The project emerged in 2015 as a collaborative effort between academics, environmental NGOs, and indigenous organizations working for a socially just response to climate change.
 These climate justice organizations represent and work with front-line communities – those living alongside fossil fuel development who are directly challenging extraction.
 Building from this movement, CAMP argues that ecologically and culturally sensitive places are priority areas for keeping fossil fuels in the ground.

 CAMP was developed to map these priority areas and provide a platform for front-line communities across the Americas to share their stories as advocates of keeping fossil fuels in the ground.
 The map and website were built by a team of graduate students and faculty researchers at the University of Arizona.
 The initial map covered the Amazon Basin and showed three layers of data: existing and proposed fossil fuel reserves, indigenous territories, and conservation areas.
 A fourth layer of the map displays place-based digital stories that users can upload.
 We are working with non-profit partners and front-line communities to add stories to the map.